 One of the great things about opting for a career in nursing is that there are many opportunities for advancement and progression.
 Once you have graduated nursing school and gotten yourself some first-hand experience, you will be able to go on to take further exams, specialize in various areas of nursing and healthcare, or even train to become a nursing student teacher at a university or hospital.
-But, with so many different options to choose from when it comes to progressing with your nursing career, it can be difficult to decide how you’re going to reach your goals.
+You can learn more about graduate nursing degree options at gmercyu.edu, but with so many different options to choose from when it comes to progressing with your nursing career, it can be difficult to decide how you’re going to reach your goals.“.
 We’ve put together some of the best things to do if you’re hoping to earn more money and gain more responsibility as a nurse.

 Invest in Education